apache/trafficcontrol/docs/source/api/cachegroups_id.rst

 Response Structure
 ------------------
 :fallbacks: An array of strings that are :ref:`Cache Group names <cache-group-name>` that are registered as :ref:`cache-group-fallbacks` for this :term:`Cache Group`\ [#fallbacks]_

-	.. versionadded:: ATCv4.0

-		This field was added to all versions of this endpoint with :abbr:`ATC (Apache Traffic Control)` version 4.0

 :fallbackToClosest:             A boolean value that defines the :ref:`cache-group-fallback-to-closest` behavior of this :term:`Cache Group`\ [#fallbacks]_
 :id:                            An integer that is the :ref:`cache-group-id` of the :term:`Cache Group`
 :lastUpdated:                   The time and date at which this entry was last updated in an ISO-like format
 :latitude:                      A floating-point :ref:`cache-group-latitude` for the :term:`Cache Group`
 :localizationMethods:           An array of :ref:`cache-group-localization-methods` as strings

-	.. versionadded:: ATCv4.0

-		This field was added to all versions of this endpoint with :abbr:`ATC (Apache Traffic Control)` version 4.0

 :longitude:                     A floating-point :ref:`cache-group-longitude` for the :term:`Cache Group`
 :name:                          A string containing the :ref:`cache-group-name` of the :term:`Cache Group`
 :parentCachegroupId:            An integer that is the :ref:`cache-group-id` of this :term:`Cache Group`'s :ref:`cache-group-parent` - or ``null`` if it doesn't have a :ref:`cache-group-parent`